The strategy

 Leveraging big data

 The committees operating within Wilson’s Fountain can select districts based on demographics knowing the process will yield a viable candidate.
-The committees are incented to arm contestants with constituent data so they can win popular support and differentiate themselves from the major party candidates.
+The committees have an incentive to arm Party prospective candidates with constituent data to win popular support and differentiate themselves from major party candidates.

 The ripple effect.

-Technology emerging from Wilson’s Fountain will be made part of the public domain and used for state and local elections.
+Technology emerging from Wilson’s Fountain will be made part of the public domain and used for state and local offices.

-As more voters embrace “free and equal” contests, participation in the traditional primary system as we know it will shrink, driving the major parties further to the extremes.
+As more voters embrace a “free and equal” nominating process, participation in the traditional primary system as we know it will shrink, driving the major parties further to the extremes.

-Ultimately, super donors have no incentive to contribute money to districts and states with free and equal contests.
+Ultimately, super donors have no incentive to contribute money to districts and states with a free and equal system.
 Party loyal incumbents won’t be protected by outside money and Congressional Whips will be neutered.

 Once the technology reaches a critical mass of users, it will likely render our broken public primary system obsolete.
 Gerrymandering may ultimately be the noose around the neck of the two-party system – a fitting end.